-Clement Hil Goldberg is a Multidisciplinary Artist, Writer, Director and Animator.
-Their satirical yet hopeful projects center collective grief rooted in climate crisis, cultural erasure, displacement and end-stage capitalism.
+Clement Hil Goldberg is queer and non-binary trans, award-winning Multidisciplinary Artist, Writer, Director and Animator.
+Their satirical yet hopeful projects center collective grief rooted in climate crisis, cultural erasure, displacement and end-stage capitalism / collapse.
 Their work has been exhibited at REDCAT Theatre, VORTEX Rep, Berkeley Art Museum & Pacific Film Archive and the Worth Ryder Art Gallery, Institute of Contemporary Art at U Penn, Anthology Film Archives; CounterPulse, Yerba Buena Center For The Arts, SOMArts, Luggage Store Gallery, Artists Television Access, all in San Francisco; and over 50 international film and arts festivals including Frameline, Outfest, MIX NYC, Hamburg International Queer Film Festival and Cleveland International Film Festival.
 Clement received an MFA in Art Practice and a Graduate Certificate in New Media Studies from the University of California, Berkeley.
-They participated in Stowe Narrative Lab with their current feature screenplay and were a Stowe Story Lab fellowship semi-finalist in 2021.
+They participated in Stowe Narrative Lab with their current feature screenplay Let Me Let You Go, placed as a Page Award quarter-finalist, and was a Stowe Narrative Lab participant and fellowship semi-finalist in 2021.

 Goldberg created the stop motion animated web series The Deer Inbetween and joined Michelle Tea to produce the 20-filmmaker collaborative experimental feature film Valencia.
 Valencia won Jury Awards for Best Experimental Feature at the Polari Film Festival and Best Narrative Feature at Chicago Reeling.
 Goldberg was awarded a San Francisco Arts Commission IAC grant in visual arts in 2017 and their project Our Future Ends was awarded a Creative Work Fund visual arts grant in collaborative partnership with CounterPulse in 2016.